 How Can I Safely Get on a Liquid Diet?

 First, talk to your doctor about whether a liquid diet is appropriate for you.
-Pregnant or nursing women, and people who take insulin for diabetes, shouldn't go on a liquid diet.
+Pregnant or nursing women, and people who take insulin for diabetes, or anyone with a chronic illness shouldn't go on a liquid diet.

 If your doctor gives you the OK to go on a liquid diet, you should also see a registered dietitian, who can go over the diet with you and make sure you're getting enough calories and nutrition.
 Your dietitian might recommend that you take a vitamin or nutritional supplement while you're on the liquid diet.